Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 Bob decides to exercise the invitation, and to escrow his payments.
 He then uses his invitation to make an offer, the same way that Alice used hers.
-But Bob's written his proposal to match Alice's (notice that the `give` and `want` clauses are reversed from Alice's proposal):
+But Bob has written his proposal to match Alice's (notice that the `give` and `want` clauses are reversed from Alice's proposal):

 ```js